Tools

 Philosophy on tools

-Abraham Lincoln reportedly said that, given eight hours to chop down a tree, he'd spend six sharpening his axe.
+Given eight hours to chop down a tree, spend six sharpening the axe.

 If something is worth doing even once, it's worth building a tool to do it.